-However if it is real food and/or ethical food you are looking for, in my experience, there is actually very little of it at most of these fairs.
+If it is real food and/or ethical food you are looking for, in my experience, there is actually very little of it.
 Bread, yes.
-Cheese maybe - every stall seemed to be selling the same brand.
+And cheese - every stall seemed to be selling the same brand.
 I found one stall offering good wholesome organic vegetables, but these were not local.

-I have, nevertheless, found one organisation the realfoodfestival in the UK whose mantra is this: "Real Food to us is about food that is as close to its natural form as possible and at all our festivals (from pop-up street food events to large-scale festivals) we celebrate passion-driven, sustainable and ethically minded producers and bring you the very best food you can find. "
+I have found one organisation, the realfoodfestival ,in the UK whose mantra is this: "Real Food to us is about food that is as close to its natural form as possible and at all our festivals (from pop-up street food events to large-scale festivals) we celebrate passion-driven, sustainable and ethically minded producers and bring you the very best food you can find. "

 Unfortunately for me, despite living in the UK, it is all too far away.
-I would certainly welcome any feedback if you have been to one of these festivals.
+I would welcome any feedback if you have been to one of these festivals.